Lucid Dreaming ✨ Unlock the Magick of your Dreams

 Posted by Colleen Bones on

 Lucid dreaming offers insights into our inner world by accessing the unconscious mind's hidden depths.
-It's a potent means for manifestation, personal growth, and self-discovery.
+It's a potent tool for manifestation, personal growth, and self-discovery.
 Additionally, it serves as a medium for divination and connecting with the spiritual realm.
 The dream's vivid and surreal nature provides an ideal environment for tuning into intuition and receiving otherworldly guidance.

 Setting intentions with Nighttime Rituals

 Creating a nighttime ritual to prepare you for lucid dreaming is essential.
-Watching television or scrolling though social media interruptus sleep cycles and should be avoided a couple hours before bed (I promise the depths of your subconscious mind are far more interesting than anything you see on social media!)
+Watching television or scrolling through social media interrupts sleep cycles and should be avoided a couple of hours before bed (I promise the depths of your subconscious mind are far more interesting than social media!)
 Try going to bed around the same time every night.
-Your room should be dark and quiet and peaceful.
-You could do mediation, bathing or light stretching helps to relax the nervous system.
-Saying some affirmations before bed like, "I will have a lucid dream" or "I remember my dreams."
-Alcohol and drugs are also not conducive to lucid dreaming as they interfere with REM sleep
+Your room should be dark, quiet, and peaceful.
+You could do meditate, take a bath, or light stretching to relax the nervous system.
+Saying affirmations before bed, such as "I will have a lucid dream" or "I remember my dreams"

 Keep a Dream Journal

-We all dream, but some of us just don't remember.
+We all dream, but some of us just don’t remember them.
 People typically forget their dreams within five minutes of waking up!
-Keeping a dream journal upon wakening is crucial.
+Keeping a dream journal upon waking is crucial.
 The best method is to keep a journal next to your bedside, so when you wake up, even in the middle of the night you can write them down super quick.
 Chances are if you wait, you will forget!
-Write down the bullet points first, then go back and expand upon them.
+Write down bullet points first, then go back and expand upon them.
 Give your dream a title.
 Keeping a journal tells your subconscious mind that these dreams are important to remember!
 So the longer you keep a dream journal, the easier it will be to remember longer and vivid dreams.

 Reality Testing